Omnia Card vs Roma Pass vs Rome Tourist Card: Which is the best Vatican pass?

 With your passes in hand you’ll now not dither on what to see – the Omnia Card for example includes fast track access to top attractions, saving you literally hours of queuing.
 It also limits your visit to 2 out of 6 top attractions in Rome – including the Coliseum.
 So you simply need to pick your 2 favourite points of interest and go !

 The Roma Card is just as handy, with VIP skip the line access included as well.
+Be careful, that is not always the case.
+We'll go into more detail below.

 Free transport in Rome